rheinwerk-verlag/planning-poker/docs/user_docs/user_interface.rst

 .. figure:: /static/votes_overview.png
    :alt: Shows all the voters' votes.

 This overview shows which voter voted for what option.
 These cards are either revealed or face down.
-A moderator's cards are always face up, while a voter's cards are first revealed after they have voted.
+Any voter (this includes :ref:`Voter + Moderator`) will only see the votes *after* they have voted.
+Any non-voter will always see the cards face up.
 The options are sorted by the amount of votes they have when they are face up.
 When the cards are face down, the different options are sorted in a random order to prevent people from gaming the system.

 A moderator can also click on these options in order to set the story points for the currently active story.
 This is probably the most comfortable way for them to set the story points since most of the time the moderator is choosing the option with the most votes anyways.
+The button at the bottom of this component also provides them with the option to reset the votes of all participants.

 Participants List
 -----------------